D2001/ansible-playbooks/system/README.md

 ===============================================

-This Ansible playbook automates the setup and redeployment of a Raspberry Pi server, including Docker, WireGuard, and rclone configuration.
+This Ansible playbook automates the setup and redeployment of a Raspberry Pi server, including Docker, WireGuard, rclone configuration, and SMB shares.
+It also installs required Ansible collections for the backup system.
 It is intended to be run locally and includes secure handling of sensitive files using Ansible Vault.